qkitgroup/tip/README.md

 tip
 ===
-TIP is a program to monitor and regulate complex machines.

-TIP was developed having low temperature cryostates in mind, but is not limited to this.
+TIP is a program to monitor and regulate complex machines and was developed having a low temperature cryostate in mind.
+It is, however, not limited to that.

 Features:
 ===